lul29/Phys212/week-9-rc-circuits-and-magnetism/review-material-week-9.md

 ### Math Review the vector cross-product.

-In the second part of this week's material, we study Biot-Savard law which inv
+In the second part of this week's material, we study Biot-Savard law which involves the cross-product.